Department of Conservation on Flickr

 12. St James Walkway (5 Days)

 An easier-grade multi-day hike is the St James Walkway, which is a great introduction to multi-day hiking in New Zealand.
-Cross lush pastoral lands, beech forest and into sub-alpine regions.
+Cross lush pastoral lands, beech forests and into sub-alpine regions.
 Mountain views will make the whole experience extremely rewarding.
-Stay in the serviced DOC huts which are NZ$15 per person per night.
-No bookings are required and spaces in the hut are on a first-come-first-served basis, so get in quick!
+Stay in the serviced DOC huts where there are no bookings required (but spaces in the hut are on a first-come-first-served basis, so get in quick!)

 Laura S.